 531.2.1.2 Monitoring, Response Availability, and Mobilization

-The Contractor shall maintain continuous 24x7x365 availability of qualified incident responders who can be activated on-demand.
+The Contractor shall maintain continuous 24x7x365 availability of qualified incident responders who can be activated on demand.
 The Contractor’s IRR Service shall include activation, initial triage, scoping, containment guidance, and incident coordination activities.
 When required, additional on-stie hands-on technical, forensic, investigative, or remediation support may be provided under the hourly Consulting Services defined in Section 531.2.4.5.

 531.2.1.3 Incident Analysis, Containment, and Remediation Support